anotherkaizhang/fastPC/README.md

 Run `fastPC.py --data yourdataset.csv` to run fastPC on your own dataset(s). fastPC will discover causal relationships between random variables in the dataset.

-_Feel free to improve fastPC use [Issues](https://github.com/kzhang14/fastPC/issues)._
+The causal graph will be plotted as well as saved in the file `graph_excel.xlsx` _Feel free to improve fastPC use [Issues](https://github.com/kzhang14/fastPC/issues)._

 ## Paper